blaisep/bostongitguide/src/outline.rst

 Personas as characters
 ----------------------

-    - The tourist
+    - The tourist: visits, returns home with souvenirs
-    - The merchant
+    - The merchant: exchanges goods with other merchants
-    - The diplomat
+    - The diplomat: multiple passports, moves across boundaries
-    - The explorer
+    - The explorer: Creates new outposts, returns with observations

 ----